-The documents cost between \$33 and \$76.
+The documents cost between \$34 and \$74 (2022).
 The exact cost depends on how you request them, for example, Internet, mail, or in person.
-Also, if you request fast delivery, there might be extra fees.

 How long official proof takes

 It takes about two to three weeks to get it from the Directeur de l'état civil.
 It can go faster if you pay extra for quicker delivery.